Mini2333/Globle-Unlimted-Solver/README.md

 # Globle-Unlimted-Solver

-*You must have rust installed and build it for your platform there is no precompiled binary avaiable idk there might be when I tested it but its for linux so yea its prob best to build it yourself.
+*You must have rust installed and build it for your platform there is no precompiled binary available idk there might be when I tested it but its for linux so yea its prob best to build it yourself.

 cd solver